-In doing this, we also can verify that the wavelengthdependence of the profile-dependent optical depth values is consistent with that of the atomic opacity of the bulk wind, and inconsistent with a gray effective opacity.
-This would provide an independent line of evidence that the source of opacity in the soft X-ray is indeed the atomic opacity due to photoelectric absorption and would be in contrast to the predictions of highly porous wind models (Oskinova et al. 2006).
+In doing this, we also can verify that the wavelengthdependence of the optical depth values - derived separately for each individual line - is consistent with that of the atomic opacity of the bulk wind, and inconsistent with a gray effective opacity.
+This would provide an independent line of evidence that the source of opacity in the soft X-ray is indeed the atomic opacity due to photoelectric absorption and would be in contrast to the predictions of highly porous wind models (Oskinova et al. 2006; Owocki & Cohen 2006).
 A porosity-dominated wind would have an opacity governed by the geometric cross section of optically thick clumps.
 Porosity's effects can also be seen in the shapes of individual line profiles (Oskinova et al. 2006; Owocki & Cohen 2006).
-Our preliminary results indicate that profile models that include porosity are not favored over ones that do not (Cohen et al. 2008).
-We will extend this result in a forthcoming paper but do not address the effect of porosity on line profile shapes directly in the current paper.
-Coauthors: should we keep these last three sentences about porous profiles?
-We address this briefly in the discussion section.
+Our preliminary results indicate that profile models that include porosity are not favored over ones that do not and that very large interclump spacing is required to affect the profile shapes at all (Owocki & Cohen 2006; Cohen et al. 2008).
+We will extend this result in a forthcoming paper but do not address the effect of porosity on individual line profile shapes directly in the current paper.

 The paper is organized as follows: We begin by describing the Chandra data set and defining a sample of well behaved emission lines for our analysis in §2.
 We briefly evaluate the stellar and wind properties of $\zeta$ Pup in §3.
-In §4 we describe the empirical line profile model for X-ray emission lines and report on the fits to the sixteen usable lines and line complexes in the spectrum.
+In §4 we describe the empirical profile model for X-ray emission lines and report on the fits to the sixteen usable lines and line complexes in the spectrum.
 We discuss the implications of the profile model fitting results in §5, and summarize our conclusions in §6.